Large scale absolute extensors: Introduction

-In this paper we introduce the concept of large scale absolute extensor of a metric space. $K$ is a {\bf large scale absolute extensor of $X$} ($K\in \textrm{ls-AE}(X)$) if for any subset $A$ of $X$ and any slowly oscillating function $f\colon A\to K$ there is a slowly oscillating extension $g\colon X\to K$.
+Since covering dimension $\dim(X)$ of a compact space $X$ being at most $n$ can be characterized by saying that the $n$-sphere $S^n$ is an absolute extensor of $X$ (that means any continuous map $f:A\to S^n$, $A$ a closed subset of $X$, can be extended over $X$), one should look for analogous concept involving slowly oscillating functions (but not necessarily continuous).
+Therefore we introduce the concept of a \textbf{large scale absolute extensor} of a metric space. $K$ is a {\bf large scale absolute extensor of $X$} ($K\in \textrm{ls-AE}(X)$) if for any subset $A$ of $X$ and any slowly oscillating function $f\colon A\to K$ there is a slowly oscillating extension $g\colon X\to K$.
 We characterize large scale absolute extensors of a space in terms of extensions of $(\epsilon,R)$-continuous functions.
 It turns out that being large scale absolute extensor of a space is a coarse invariant of the space.
 In the later part of the paper we find necessary and sufficient conditions for a sphere $S^m$ to be a large scale extensor of $X$.
 This is done by comparing existence of Lipschitz extensions in a finite range of Lipschitz constants to existence of Lebesgue refinements in a finite range of Lebesgue constants.
 We characterize asymptotic dimension of the space in terms of spheres being large scale absolute extensors of the space.

+Another natural idea is to study large scale extensors $Y$ of a metric space $X$ defined as follows: